LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 [Member A]: $[Amount] in cash, contributed on or before [Date].

-[Member B]: [Description of property/services] with an agreed value of $[Amount], contributed on or before [Date].
+[Member B]: [Description of property or services] with an agreed value of $[Amount], contributed on or before [Date].

-The Members acknowledge and agree that the valuations set forth above represent the fair market value of each contribution as of the date of this Agreement.
+The Members acknowledge that the valuations represent the fair market value of each contribution as of the date of this Agreement.

 Additional Capital Contributions (Capital Calls)

 When the LLC needs more money, the operating agreement determines whether members are required to contribute and what happens if they do not.
-This is one of the most important provisions in a multi-member LLC.
+One of the most important provisions in a multi-member LLC.

 Mandatory vs Optional Contributions